ThiNepo/neps-guide-flask-1/README.md

 You can find the live version at https://guide-flask.herokuapp.com

-It offers two auto generated documentation thanks to spectree: [Swagger](https://guide-flask.herokuapp.com/docs/swagger) and [Redoc](https://guide-flask.herokuapp.com/docs/redoc)
+It offers two auto-generated documentation thanks to spectree: [Swagger](https://guide-flask.herokuapp.com/docs/swagger) and [Redoc](https://guide-flask.herokuapp.com/docs/redoc)